10. SYMDIFF

 10.3.3.
 Models

-When used withing the model commands discussed in Model Commands, DEVSIM has been extended to recognize model names in the expressions.
+When used withing the model commands discussed in Model commands, DEVSIM has been extended to recognize model names in the expressions.
 In this situation, the derivative of a model named, model, with respect to another model, variable, is then model:variable.

 During the element assembly process, DEVSIM evaluates all models of an equation together.
 While the expressions in models and their derivatives are independent, the software uses a caching scheme to ensure that redundant calculations are not performed.
 It is recommended, however, that users developing their own models investigate creating intermediate models in order to improve their understanding of the equations that they wish to be assembled.